0Akiro/MnemovaAI/README.md

    ```

-2. **Conversation Interaction**: The application will prompt you for text inputs.
-Begin the conversation by typing your message and hitting Enter.
-The AI assistant will respond with its generated text.
+2. **Conversation Interaction**:  Begin the conversation by typing your message and hitting Enter.
+The AI assistant will respond with the generated text.

 3. **Exiting the Conversation**: To exit the conversation, simply type ```exit```  and press Enter.
 This will conclude the conversation and close the application.